zhangp365/ComfyUI-utils-nodes/README.md

 ## TextPreview
 Added the node for convenience.
 The code is originally from ComfyUI-Custom-Scripts, thanks.

+## TextInputAutoSelector
+Check the component and alternative input.
+If the component input is not empty, return this text; otherwise, return the alternative text.

 ## MatchImageRatioToPreset
 According to the input image ratio, decide which standard SDXL training size is the closest match.
 This is useful for subsequent image resizing and other processes.